Better known as “Mother Nature’s original wheat,” einkorn flour may be tolerable for those who are sensitive to conventional wheat.

 If you love cooking and miss eating grains, consider using einkorn wheat berries in your recipes.
 According to Jovial’s website, you can prepare wheat berries like brown rice or risotto.
 You can even use them in soups.

 Einkorn wheat berries require no other prep if you’re going to use them for baking.
 That’s because einkorn wheat grows in a hull.
-This hull is does not separate from the kernel when the farmers harvests it.
+This hull is does not separate from the kernel when the farmers harvest it.

 Einkorn berries are the result of a delicate, expensive dehulling process.
 That’s why it’s difficult to grow your own einkorn.
 But you can easily buy einkorn berries online.
 And if you are an avid DIY sprouter, you can try your hand at sprouting your own einkorn berries.